March 3, 2025

 Selecting File upload from Drive menu options.

-Find your audio file and select Open.
-Your file should start uploading to Google Drive.
+Locate your audio file and select Open to begin uploading it to Google Drive.

 Choosing an audio file from Mac computer

-Once the audio file is uploaded to Google Drive, right-click the file then select Share > Share
+Once uploaded, right-click the audio file and select Share > Share.

 Sharing audio file from My Drive